TomBugnon/deNEST/README.md

 ##### Example parameter tree

-Below is an example of a YAML file with a tree-like structure that can be loaded and represented by the `Tree` class:
+Below is an example of a YAML file with a tree-like structure that can be loaded and represented by the `ParamsTree` class:

 ```yaml
 network:                # name of node (non-leaf)